syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Disable-Sorting-While-Record-Added.md

 # How to Disable Sorting While Record Added

+This page explains How to Disable Sorting while Record Added and more details.

+## How to Disable Sorting while Record Added

 When GridDataBoundGrid’s data source is BindingList, you can perform sorting only using WrapperClasses.
 In the following example CellClick event is used to customize sorting with WrapperClasses:

-## How to Disable Sorting while Record Added

-This page explains about How to Disable Sorting while Record Added and more details.

 {% tabs %}
 {% highlight c# %}